 Inframammary Incision (underneath the breast)

-- It is the easiest approach for the surgeon.
+· It is the easiest approach for your board-certified plastic surgeon.

-- Tattooing may be required to camouflage the scar.
+· Tattooing may be required to camouflage the scar from this breast augmentation surgery technique.

-- This approach gives good visualization of the pocket.
+· This approach gives good visualization of the pocket to the plastic surgeon.

-- Many breast deformities and asymmetries can be treated through this approach.
+· Many breast deformities and asymmetries can be treated through this breast surgery approach.

-- There is usually good visualization to design the pocket, to treat bleeding points, and to divide the pectoralis muscle if placing implants in a subpectoral pocket or creating a subglandular pocket.
-Also, less likely, to undermine the breast fold and create a deformity of the fold (“double bubble”).
+· There is usually good visualization to design the pocket, to treat bleeding points, and to divide the pectoralis muscle if placing implants in a subpectoral pocket or creating a subglandular pocket.
+Also from this approach, it is less likely to cause undermining of the breast fold and create a deformity of the fold (“double bubble”).

-- Saline implants can be placed through a smaller areola than silicone gel implants.
+· Saline implants can be placed through a smaller areola than silicone breast implants.

 Axillary Incision (armpit)

-- This approach is found to have a higher breast implant malposition rate (especially when performed bluntly without endoscopic visualization).
+· This breast surgery approach is found to have a higher breast implant malposition rate (especially when performed bluntly without endoscopic visualization).

-- It can be very difficult to use this incision for placing silicone gel implants.
+· It can be very difficult to use this incision for placing silicone breast implants.

 Transabdominal Breast Augmentation (TABA)

-- There are no incisions on or near the breast.
+· There are no incisions on or near the breast during this breast augmentation surgery.

-- Because an adequate sized tunnel from the upper abdomen to the chest is created, saline or silicone gel implants can be placed through this incision.
+· Because an adequately sized tunnel from the upper abdomen to the chest is created, saline or silicone breast implants can be placed through this incision.

 Transumbilical Breast Augmentation (TUBA)

-- There are no incisions on or near the breast.
+· There are no incisions on or near the breast during this breast augmentation surgery.

-- It is difficult to visualize the breast implant pocket.
+· It is difficult to visualize the breast implant pocket for the plastic surgeon.

 “Beauty is the internal light that emanates from within.
 To me, the true form of beauty is one’s personality that shines through.”